fbpx

 The damage deposit can be a set amount like 350 GBP or 10% of the total rental price.
 Don’t forget to check out your local legislation and similar rentals’ deposit amounts before setting your short-term rental security deposit.

-2. How to Capture Security Deposits for Vacation Rentals
+2. Capturing Security Deposits for Vacation Rentals

-The other method is pre-authorisation.
-It’s a temporary hold of money on a guest’s credit card, reserving funds for a future payment transaction.
+This method offers advantages such as ease of tracking and fewer transaction fees.
 When the payment is pre-authorised, the guests can’t access or spend it anywhere.
 And when it is time to check out, the deposit is released to guests or charged as damage fees.
+However, understanding the associated costs is paramount in making an informed decision.

+For potential charges, communicate clearly with evidence like photos and bills.
 Security deposit pre-authorisation must be processed within a timely manner of 7 to 14 days.
 The duration depends on the channels you receive your bookings from or your online payment solutions.
 Don’t forget to take care of the due dates.
-Process the deposits quickly because this goes a long way toward building guest confidence and receiving positive online reviews.
+Timeliness in processing deposits fosters guest confidence and positive reviews.

 Note that withholding or misusing security deposits will negatively impact your business in the long run.

-4. How to Set House Rules
+4. Setting Strategic House Rules

 List security deposits separately from the nightly rates and explicitly state that you will release the funds after the check-out should there be no damages to the property.
 This can reassure your guests that you will not charge them unless they violate your house rules.